EGI-Federation/documentation/content/en/users/cloud-compute/gpgpu/_index.md

 endpoints or via common federated-cloud services like common Horizon dashboard, VMOps dashboard, or Infrastructure manager.

-Site-specific dashboards and endpoints are described in the folling table:
+Site-specific dashboards and endpoints are described in the following table:

 | Site           | Openstack Horizon dashboard       | Keystone endpoint                   |
 | -------------- | --------------------------------- | ----------------------------------- |